mimblewimble/grin-rfcs/text/0000-safe-cancel.md

 will generate and broadcast a self spend of an input of the pending transaction, specified either by ID or TxID UUID,

+The problem is not limited to RSR flow.
+In the more common SRS flow, once the sender has signed and published the transaction, it can still fail to confirm.

+It could be that one of the nodes in the Dandelion stem drops it, either by accident or on purpose.
+Alternatively, it could be explicitly rejected by the mempool.
+The receiver can arrange for that to happen by (slightly earlier) publishing another transaction with an identical output.
+When two transaction conflict by sharing either an input or an output, the first to enter the mempool will block the second from entering.

+In case the sender's wallet notices that failure to confirm is due to a conflicting transaction, it should alert the user that the receiver is being malicious.

 ## Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation